In today’s guide you’re going to learn why you NEED to have a pool alarm installed in your pool and the peace of mind it can bring you.

 Pool owners are also required to post signs that read: “State Law Requires a Pool Alarm to Be Installed.”
 The law applies to all residential pools and hot tubs.

-The pool alarm you ultimately purchase will really just depend on what your needs are.
+The type of alarm you ultimately purchase will really just depend on what your needs are.

-Some pool-owners decide to invest in more than one, such as a gate alarm and a wristband alarm for extra precaution.
+Some pool-owners decide to invest in more than one, such as a gate and a wristband model for extra precaution.

-There are a lot of different types of pool alarms to choose from and the comparisons can get confusing, but they all basically fall within three categories:
+There are a lot of different types to choose from and the comparisons can get confusing, but they all basically fall within three categories:

 Pool entry alarms sound when someone or something enters the pool and fall into two categories themselves:

-It’s important to know that in states where pool alarms are legally required, wristband alarms do not meet those requirements.
+It’s important to know that in states where pool alarms are legally required, wristband models do not meet those requirements.

 3. Gate alarms